 They hurried across town through heavy rain, moving as quickly as slippery footing would allow.
 All the while the woman, Nidiyna, spoke with rushed nerves as she described what she could to Mateo.

 “Last night she went to bed, she said her stomach did not feel good?
 She said it was like a pit, like it hurt.
 Cramps.”

 “Was she nauseous?”

-“Not last night, no.” Nidiyna shook her head as she lead him quickly down streets through unrelenting rain.
-“But this morning she did throw something up.
+“Not last night, no. But this morning she did throw something up.
 Like dark.
 She said everything was very like sweet.
 Like sick but sweet.”

 “She is calmed, for the moment.”
-The man drew back from their embrace, his hands resting on Nidiyna’s upper arms.
+The man drew back from their embrace, his hands resting on Nidiyna’s arms.
 His pale blue eyes, an intense contrast to his thick dark hair and deep brown complexion, never settled on her face.
 His gaze was instead lost above her forehead, looking but not seeing.
 They never looked to Mateo, either.
 “She is sitting in bed.
 She wanted to play with her doll.
 You said you brought the healer?”